KonstantinIV/nodeJS-reactJS-SQL-REST-api-Create-user/README.md

 # nodeJS-reactJS-SQL-REST-api-Create-user

+Purpose : Tried to implement MVC OR Model - View - Controller type of pattern on NODE.js backend for learning purposes

 Simple list APP that allows to add usernames to list modify them or delete them.

 Backend: NODE.JS, MariaDB